deargle-classes/business-analytics/_labs/lab-supervised-segmentation.md

 ---
-title: lab-supervised-segmentation
+title: "Lab: Supervised segmentation"
 ---

-# Question: Tree Classifier
+## Question: Tree Classifier

 You are a credit card company.
 You have induced the following decision tree classifier.